Market Fragmentation

 SUMMARY

 Market fragmentation refers to the distribution of trading activity across multiple exchanges, alternative trading systems (ATS), and other execution venues.
-This decentralization of trading creates both opportunities and challenges for market participants, affecting price discovery, liquidity, and execution quality.
+This structure creates a complex trading landscape where the same financial instrument can be traded on numerous platforms simultaneously, each with its own order book and pricing dynamics.

 Understanding market fragmentation